balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 ### <u>Where do we begin ?</u>
 It's not often that culling the epicarp will give us the solution.
 It does better the visibility of the fruit and nut though...
 But [it aint over till the fat lady sings](https://en.wikipedia.org/wiki/It_ain't_over_till_the_fat_lady_sings).<br>
 So what do we do next?
-We don't know the nature of the fruit yet.
-How do we take a bite?<br>
+The T-Nut is still not visible to the naked eye.<br>

 Well, 'Hunger' knows no barriers.
 Let's bite our way through.<br>

-Our first bites are always calculative right.
-We prefer to bite the juicy side, at least what we think is juicy.<br>
+Our first bites are always calculative right?
+We always prefer to bite the juicy side, or at least what we think is juicy.<br>

 ### <u>What's so juicy?</u>
 Juicy here is a problem area which we know to address with ease.
 Something that we are comfortable with...<br>
 Something the looks tasty...<br>
 So for the next bite, we will look at the fruit from an angle where it seems palatable and then take that out.
-Make the problem more colorful and exciting<br>
+Basically, make the problem more colorful and exciting.<br>

 ### <u>What's taking the bite ?</u>
 So taking the first bite is the process of looking at the problem statement through the lens of something that we already know.<br>
-Basically, try to convert it to something that you have got around of sometime before.<br>
+Transform it to a problem that you have already conquered before.<br>
 Apart from the invaluable psychological edge that it boosts, it gives you a path to start walking towards a goal.<br>

 ### <u>Synopsis</u>
 The <b>typical approach</b> of taking the first bite would be<br>
 * <b>Visual Representation</b><br>
-Make it more colorful and exiciting.<br>
+Make it more colorful, vivid and exciting.<br>
 Create a visual representation of the problem.
 * <b>Relatable Examples</b><br>
 Ensure to take relatable examples.
 If you have never seen such a problem, try to draw parallels with the real world.<br>
 If you have seen similar problems, try to keep it as close to your earlier problem as possible.
-* <b>Analyze Input Output Samples</b><br>
+* <b>Analyze the Input Output Samples</b><br>
-Begin by analysing the input and output samples and see if we can catch some rhythm.
+Begin by analysing the input and output samples and see if you can catch some rhythm.
 Catch some logic.<br>
 Try to see if you can guess the output, seeing the input.
 That's where we would want to start.
 * <b>Solve it mentally</b><br>
-Let your "pristine brain" solve it.
+Let your "pristine brain" take centre stage.
 Go with the flow and mentally solve it.<br>
-We can later convert it into logic for the "computational brain"
+We can work the logic around it later.

-## Step 3 - Swallow the initial bite
+## Step 3 - Chew the bite and swallow
 <hr>

 ### <u>Feel the bite</u>